Ro-To-Go! Robust Reactive Control with Signal Temporal Logic: Experiments

 \section{Experiments}

-We have implemented \rotogotext for use in solving Problem \ref{problem: motionPlanning} using VP-STO \cite{vpsto}, a state-of-the-art motion planning and MPC algorithm which uses CMA-ES \cite{cmaes} as the black box optimization technique.
-CMA-ES is gradient-free\lb{would rather use ``zero-order optimization method'' here} and thus can handle discontinuous objective functions, making it a good fit for STL robustness.\lb{sentence too long?} To calculate the STL robustness while planning, we use STLRom \cite{stlrom}.
+While the approach described in Fig. \ref{fig:diagram} is planner agnostic, we have implemented \rotogotext for use in solving Problem \ref{problem: motionPlanning} using VP-STO \cite{vpsto}, a state-of-the-art motion planning and MPC algorithm which uses CMA-ES \cite{cmaes} as the optimization technique.
+CMA-ES is zero-order optimization method and thus can handle discontinuous objective functions, making it a good fit for STL robustness.\lb{sentence too long?} To calculate the STL robustness of progressed formulas while planning, we use STLRom \cite{stlrom}.
+The hyperparameters for our planner are provided in Appendix \ref{sec: params}.